JohnCoene/javascript-for-r/_book/4-15-shiny-output.md

 # Custom Outputs {#shiny-output}

 In this chapter, we create a custom Shiny output; in practical terms, this creates custom `render*` and `*Output` functions to use in Shiny.
 This will be demonstrated by creating something akin to the `valueBox` available in the shinydashboard [@R-shinydashboard] package.
-While similar to what shinydashboard provides this box will 1) be fully customisable and 2) available in any Shiny application 3) have additional functionalities.
+While similar to what shinydashboard provides, this box will 1) be fully customisable and 2) available in any Shiny application 3) have additional functionalities.

 The `valueBox` equivalent we shall build in this chapter is named "boxxy," and allows creating simple but colourful value boxes with animated numbers (by counting up to it) using [countUp.js](https://github.com/inorganik/countUp.js).